-The establishment of tax class ratios which prevent shifts between classes do not eliminate potential shifts within a property class where a property has experienced a market value change which is greater than the average for that class (except as noted above for the Utility Class).
+The establishment of tax class ratios that prevent shifts between classes do not eliminate potential shifts within a property class where a property has experienced a market value change that is greater than the average for that class.

-The establishment of modified tax class ratios simply provides a basis for an equitable distribution of general municipal taxes between classes, however the establishment of the required tax rate will be dependent on the final tax demand as determined by Council during deliberations for Amendment #2 of the Financial Plan.
+The establishment of modified tax class ratios simply provides a basis for an equitable distribution of general municipal taxes between classes; however the establishment of the required tax rate will be dependent on the final tax demand as determined by Council during Final Budget deliberations.